Anvesh271299/VSD-physical-design/README.md

 1.Click on VSD IAT, Go to "Lab Instances".
 Then under "Links", click on the "link" icon.
 Click bottom left, System tools > LXTerminal.
 2.Now type the command "yosys".
 What do you see next?
 ![image](https://user-images.githubusercontent.com/80052871/110253187-e94b5f00-7fae-11eb-929d-bb1fb697bba0.png)
+yosys is synthesis tool which is used to convert the rtl code into gate level netlist.
+To open the yosys tool, we use the command yosys.
 #### sta

 which sta
 ![image](https://user-images.githubusercontent.com/80052871/110253094-7fcb5080-7fae-11eb-9ed3-1b75f330c92e.png)
+“which” is command used to shows the loction/directory path of tool/folder.Linux which command is used to identify the location of a given executable that is executed when you type the executable name (command) in the terminal prompt.

 git clone https://github.com/kunalg123/vsdflow.git
 ![image](https://user-images.githubusercontent.com/80052871/110253199-fe27f280-7fae-11eb-851c-ec6b04cb2187.png)
+target an existing repository and create a clone

 *cd vsdflow
 ./vsdflow spi_slave_design_details.csv
 ls -ltr outdir_spi_slave/*
 ![image](https://user-images.githubusercontent.com/80052871/110253315-accc3300-7faf-11eb-8c72-c6149d4766ab.png)
+cd vsdflow command is usedchange the directory to vsdflow folder../vsdflow

 *cd outdir_spi_slave
 qflow display spi_slave*
 It will open 2 windows "layout1" and "tkcon"
 ![image](https://user-images.githubusercontent.com/80052871/110253341-d2593c80-7faf-11eb-9630-c390d2d4b2d2.png)
+cd outdir_spi_slave command change the directory to outdir_spi_slave and the qflow display spi_slave command open and display the qflow manager where you do preference,synthesis,placement and so on.

 ![image](https://user-images.githubusercontent.com/80052871/110253547-f406f380-7fb0-11eb-8622-13647c3d112d.png)